JulienChevron/JulienChevron.github.io/_posts/2019-06-04-SumerianRecognition.md

 To import the default scene asset, follow the *Re-Importing an Exported Sumerian Bundle* part of [this tutorial](https://www.andreasjakl.com/download-export-or-backup-amazon-sumerian-scenes-part-6/) by importing the [default asset pack](../download/sumerianhostrecognition-bundle.zip).

-This scene will also require some [files](../download/filesToS3.zip) to works.
-To do that, go to [S3](https://console.aws.amazon.com/s3/) and create a new bucket and upload the script and img folder.
+This scene also required some [files](../download/filesToS3.zip) to works.
+To do that, go to [S3](https://console.aws.amazon.com/s3/), create a new bucket and upload the script and img folder.
 Make sure to make both folder public to allow Sumerian to access them.

 ![_config.yml]({{ site.baseurl }}/images/public.png)